 Limit orders are increasingly important as the pace of the market quickens.
 According to CNN, computer algorithms execute more than half of all stock market trades each day.
-Limit orders that restrict buying and selling prices can help investors avoid wild market swings such as investors have seen with shares of GameStock lately.
+Limit orders that restrict buying and selling prices can help investors avoid portfolio damage from wild market swings such as investors have seen with shares of GameStock lately.
 If you have any questions about whether limit orders are right for you, speak with a financial advisor in your area.

 What Is a Limit Order?